 This is the saga of 80 men who volunteered for a dangerous mission in the early (and dark) days of 1942.
 Their mission was to take off from an aircraft carrier and bomb the supposedly invincible Japanese homeland, just 4 & 1/2 months after Pearl Harbor.
 The mission, although it did little damage, brought a great shot in the arm to the American public at a crucial time.

 Many books and movies have been written about the raid, and there have been some video productions in the form of documentaries.
 One of the big blockbuster movies was the 2001 film “Pearl Harbor.”
 There are many historical inaccuracies in the movie, especially about the Doolittle Raid.
 It’s absurd to think that fighter pilots would be converted to bomber pilots for this (or any) mission and they certainly did not return home to Pearl Harbor after bombing Tokyo.
 But, Hollywood needed to put Ben Affleck over Tokyo to sell tickets, right?

 We suggest that you take the time to read more about the Doolittle Raiders.
+We were blessed to do this Tacoma WA video shoot in remebrance of them.
 There is much to learn about these true American heroes, their impact, their reunions, and their later lives.

 In fact, several of the Raiders did die in the raid and a few captured.
 There were others that died in action elsewhere later in the war.